 Only 50 permits per start date are available for hikers starting at the Mexican Border.
 On your permit you must list the date that you will be starting your hike and your entry date onto the trail is non-negotiable once the permit has been issued.
 Expect mid-march through the end of April to fill up quickly.
 If you’re wanting to start you hike on one of these dates make sure you get your permit in as soon as the PCTA begins accepting them.

 Permits are issued by the PCTA on a first-come first-served basis.
-The PCTA will make 35 of the 50 daily permits available to applications submitted starting on February 1st.
-On February 16th, the remaining 15 daily permits will become available to applicants.
+For 2018 the PCTA will make 35 of the 50 daily permits available to applications submitted starting on November 1st, 2017 10:30 am Pacific Time.
+On January 17th, 2018, the remaining 15 daily permits will become available to applicants at 10:30 Pacific Time.
+Keep in mind, this is only true for northbound hikers starting at the Mexican Border hiking longer than 500 continuous miles.
+If you’re hiking southbound, or starting somewhere else keep reading below…

 Hiking more than 500 miles, starting at the Canadian Border